Efficient Computation of Sparse and Robust Maximum Association Estimators: Algorithm

-As the solution to the minimization problem in line \ref{alg:optimize_args} of Algorithm \ref{alg:robsparse_cca} cannot be derived analytically in the general case, the minimization is done by adaptive gradient descent as introduced by \citet{Kingma2014} and refined by \citet{Reddi2018}.
-The minimization step is done using the AMSGrad optimizer, given in Algorithm \ref{alg:amsgrad} and implemented in the R package \texttt{torch} \citep{R_torch}.
-The maximum and division in lines \ref{alg:amsgrad_max} and \ref{alg:amsgrad_div}, respectively, are executed element-wise, and in the thresholding step in lines \ref{alg:thresh_a} -- \ref{alg:thresh_b}, $a_{k_j}$ and $b_{k_j}$ refer to the components of $\bm a_k$ and $\bm b_k$, respectively.
+As the solution to the minimization problem in line \ref{alg:optimize_args} of Algorithm~\ref{alg:robsparse_cca}, Appendix~\ref{app:alg}, cannot be derived analytically in the general case, the minimization is done by adaptive gradient descent as introduced by \citet{Kingma2014} and refined by \citet{Reddi2018}.
+We implemented the minimization step based on the AMSGrad optimizer and implemented in the R package \texttt{torch} \citep{R_torch}.
+The complete algorithm can be found in Algorithm~\ref{alg:amsgrad}, Appendix~\ref{app:alg}.
+In the following, we highlight important modifications to the original algorithm.
+Most notably, the update of $\bm a$ and $\bm b$ is done in one step.
+To accomplish this, we use the gradient of the partitioned vector $\bm z = (\bm a, \bm b)'$ together with the embeddings $\bm a = \bm E_a'\bm z$ and $\bm b = \bm E_b' \bm z$, where